-To stay in Parkachik, there’s nothing fancy available, but the Jammu & Kashmir tourism developed Alpine Huts which gives a basic facility with an in-built restaurant.
+To stay in Parkachik, there’s nothing fancy available, but the Jammu & Kashmir tourism developed Alpine Huts which provides a basic facility with an in-built restaurant.
 It’s right across the highway overlooking the beautiful Suru Valley.

 The accommodation is priced at around 1000 Rs for a night.

 There’s a small restaurant on the highway as well which can feed your taste buds.
 The food will be very basic in both places.
 There’s no mobile network in Parkachik so you cannot book the accommodation online or call them.
 You can also check for hotels in Ladakh & Kashmir on J&K Tourism website or on hotel booking websites like Booking.com, among others.

 Have you been to Parkachik Village or any other village in Suru Valley?
 How was your experience?